gregoryalary/comp-o-poc/README.md

-# Comp-O for assisted composite service building and automatic generation composite service descriptions
+# Comp-O for assisted composite service building and automatic generation of composite service descriptions

 This repository contains a POC showing how we can use the [Comp-O](https://gregoryalary.github.io/comp-o/) ontology to assist developer in the building of composite services and to automatically generate theirs descriptions.